 In relation to native software development, technologies and their stacks are different for Android and iOS solutions.
 Besides, they also differ for cross-platform and hybrid app development.
-Thus, the chosen strategy to cover target platforms has a direct effect on the time, staff, and funds required for building a chatting app for mobile.
+Thus, the chosen strategy to build a messaging app, which covers target platforms has a direct effect on the time, staff, and funds required for building a chatting app for mobile.

 For example, here is the technology stack of WhatsApp: PHP + Erlang + SoftLayer + lighttpd.

 Android application coders usually use such programming languages as Java and Kotlin.
 The development process is performed using such tools as Android Studio, Android Developer Tools, and Android SDK to enable effective code editing and debugging.

 For building an iOS messaging app, coders use Objective-C or Swift as programming languages.
 They are combined with such tools as Apple Xcode and iOS SDK that offer an extensive set of development instruments and documentation.

 Each platform represents a separate software market with its set of advantages and drawbacks regarding competition, profitability, customer behavior, etc. You may choose to build a chat app solely for iOS, for example, but then you willingly sacrifice at least half of your potential audience.

 The more efficient solution would be presenting your software on both Google Play and Apple Store as one hybrid application or two separate native apps.
 Hybrid applications fall behind in terms of performance compared to native software.
 However, they allow covering two mobile platforms with one app.

 Hybrid software development is generally performed using React Native and Node.js.
 Here are some examples of efficient technology combinations that would make a functional core for building a hybrid chat application: